-- What funding do you have to complete the research?
+- What funding do you have to complete the project?

 - What will you need from participants?

-- How do you plan to credit them in the products resulting from the project?
+- How do you plan to credit them in the resulting products?

-- Collectively decide how the data will be shared.
+- Decide how the data will be transferred.
 This could work in a number of ways:

 - The data owner downloads files from Movebank and sends them to you.

-- The data owner provides you with files to upload to Movebank.
+- The data owner provides you with files to upload to Movebank on their behalf.

-Fulfill your end of the data sharing agreement.
-After investing time in discussing the project and providing you with data, reserchers will want to hear about the progress of your project and be confident that acknowledgements, references and opportunities to contribute meet the expectations set in the agreement.
+- Fulfill your end of the data-sharing agreement.
+After investing time in discussing the project and providing you with data, researchers will want to hear about the progress of your project and be confident that acknowledgements, references and opportunities to contribute meet the expectations set in the agreement.

 Good luck!
 If you have questions or need assistance with using Movebank for your collaboration, contact us at firstname.lastname@example.org.
 Remember that while Movebank is excited to facilitate collaborations, the proper use of shared data is the sole responsibility of the data owners and users.